rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

 **What it is:** The remote pilot log is a personal flight record maintained by each individual remote pilot.
 It records their flying history, hours, and types flown.
 It's similar in concept to a manned aircraft pilot logbook.

 MOS 101 s10.06 specifies what must be recorded.
-Note that the remote pilot log is the **pilot's** record, not the organisation's — but the CRP should ensure that pilots are maintaining their logs.
+Note that the remote pilot log is the **pilot's** record, not the organisation's, but the CRP should ensure that pilots are maintaining their logs.

 **What must be included:**